triton-inference-server/model_analyzer/docs/config_search.md

           count: [1, 2]
 ```

-_In this example, MA will not sweep through any values, and will only try the concurrencies listed below:_
+_In this example, Model Analyzer will not sweep through any values, and will only try the concurrencies listed below:_

 ```yaml
 model_repository: /path/to/model/repository/